universeye/CryptoCoin/README.md

 ### To-Do
 * Select on the row to show currency details.
+* Price colors change depending on the value increased or decreased

 ### Bugs
 * There's a bug in the DogeCoin page that Date added value isn't correct.